HoiJean/djangoforbeginners-book/manuscript/ch3.md

 Function-based generic views were introduced to abstract these patterns and streamline development of common patterns.
 However there was [no easy way to extend or customize these views](https://docs.djangoproject.com/en/2.0/topics/class-based-views/intro/).
 As a result, Django introduced class-based generic views that make it easy to use and also extend views covering common use cases.

 Classes are a fundamental part of Python but a thorough discussion of them is beyond the scope of this book.
-If you need an introduction or refresher, I suggest reviewing the [official Python docs](https://docs.python.org/3.6/tutorial/classes.html) which has an excellent tutorial on classes.
+If you need an introduction or refresher, I suggest reviewing the [official Python docs](https://docs.python.org/3.6/tutorial/classes.html) which have an excellent tutorial on classes and their usage.

-We'll use the [built-in TemplateView](https://docs.djangoproject.com/en/2.0/ref/class-based-views/base/#django.views.generic.base.TemplateView) to display our template in the `pages/views.py` file.
+In our view we'll use the [built-in TemplateView](https://docs.djangoproject.com/en/2.0/ref/class-based-views/base/#django.views.generic.base.TemplateView) to display our template.
+Update the `pages/views.py` file.

 {title="Code",lang="python"}
 ~~~~~~~~